 *

-The first byte read is stored into element b[off]
+The first byte read is stored into element b[off], the

 * bytes actually read; these bytes will be stored in elements